-*NLGJA: The Association of LGBTQ Journalists members in this category can enter for zero cost, non-members to pay a $15 entry fee.
-There is no late processing fee.
+*NLGJA: The Association of LGBTQ+ Journalists members in this category can enter for zero cost, non-members to pay a $15 entry fee.

-**NLGJA: The Association of LGBTQ Journalists membership required for entry.
+**NLGJA: The Association of LGBTQ+ Journalists membership required for entry.
 Theres is no cost for entries.
-There is no late processing fee.

-The 2022 Excellence in Journalism Awards will be presented throughout the NLGJA: The Association of LGBTQ Journalists National Convention in the Fall.
+- The 2024 Excellence in Journalism Awards plaques will be presented throughout the NLGJA: The Association of LGBTQ+ Journalists National Convention September 5-8 in Los Angeles.

 - Contestants may enter as many categories as desired, and may submit as many entries per category as desired.
 Each entry requires a separate entry fee.

 - Entries must be accompanied by the correct entry fee.
 Entries will not be processed and submitted to the judges until payment is received.
 There is no entry fee for student members entering the student journalism category and a reduced rate of $15 for non-member students.

 - Each entry may carry up to five (5) individuals’ names, except in the Journalist of the Year Award category and the Sarah Pettit Memorial Award for LGBTQ+ Journalist of the Year category.
 These categories recognize the accomplishments of an individual journalist.

 - Please ensure that the name of each entrant is spelled correctly as they should appear on certificates, press releases, etc.